-What is Greenland?
+What is Greenland and who owns Greenland?

 In the northern part of the globe, passing through the Arctic Circle, sits the island of Greenland.
 It is bordered by the Atlantic Ocean in the southeast, the Greenland Sea to the east, the Arctic Ocean in the north, and Baffin Bay to the west.
 This cold, frigid place is physiographically part of North America, though has been politically and culturally associated with Europe for a millennium.